martin473/personalSite/content/blog/MakingArtWithoutSocialMedia.md

+---
-# Making Art Without Social Media
+title: Making Art Without Social Media
+---
 Social Media is all the rage these days.
 That's a pun based on thefact that social media companies weaponize rage against users to keep them engaged so they stay on the platforms longer and share more content.

 I was watcing a video yesterday about how to instantly scale your art business without getting a million followers tomorrow.
 And what I do now since most of the content on youtube is complete shit is I just read the transcript.
 My reading comprehension is extremely fast compared to listening, so I can skim through a 10 minute video in about 1 and find the main points.
 Then I can see if I want to dive deeper.